kwebio/kwebio.github.io/index.md

 title: "Build rich live-updating web apps in pure server-side Kotlin"
 ---

+#### News

+*19th December, 2018:* Started work on https://docs.kweb.io/ - which will be the main source of documentation for Kweb.
+Feedback/contributions very welcome.

 #### What is Kweb?

 Kweb is a library for building web applications in the [Kotlin](http://kotlinlang.org/) programming language, that virtually eliminates the separation between browser and server from the programmer's perspective.